 - An easy investment platform to setup a 529 college savings plan

 - Allows friends and family to easily contribute to the plan

 - Completely online with easy tools to use

-Who Is CollegeBacker?
+Who Is Backer?

 What Do They Offer?

-CollegeBacker manages 529 college savings plans with one difference from other 529 plans — they make it very easy for multiple contributors to participate in a single plan.
-This means family and friends can contribute directly to your child’s college fund.
+Backer makes it very simple for multiple contributors to participate in a single plan.
+This means family and friends can easily get involved directly with building your child’s college fund.

+There minimum contribution is just $5.
 Plus, they can make these contributions by credit card, debit card, or bank transfer.
 It's very easy to contribute!